 Instead, it is a computer-based, multiple-choice test that covers both theory and practical skills topics.

-There will be a brief tutorial before your test actually begins that will help to get you acquainted with the computer software.
+There will be a brief tutorial before your test begins that will help you get acquainted with the computer software.
 You can go through the tutorial as many times as you need.
-Your time does not start until after your tutorial is complete.
+Your time does not start until after your tutorial is complete, and it does not stop, even if you take breaks.

 These are the topics that you’ll be asked about during your test: